Hey Y’all. Welcome to August Swine BBQ. Please excuse our mess…August Swine is still under construction. We’ll have it fixed real soon!

 AUGUST SWINE: DOWN HOME COUNTRY FAMILY AND THE TRADITIONS THAT BIND.

-“Willie, let me know how that August Swine
+They said,“Willie, let me know how that August Swine is coming along.”

 Menu